 In February 2019, an Initial Stockholder purchased an aggregate of 100 shares of the Company's common stock for an aggregate price of \$25,000.
 On June 29, 2020, the Company effected a stock dividend of 43,125 shares of common stock for each share of common stock outstanding, resulting in an aggregate of 4,312,500 shares of common stock being outstanding.
 On July 1, 2021, certain of the Initial Stockholders sold an aggregate of 1,490,874 shares of common stock to the Company for an aggregate purchase price of \$8,643, of which 1,437,500 shares were cancelled and the remaining 53,374 shares were purchased by certain of the Company's officers from the Company for an aggregate purchase price of \$464, resulting in an aggregate of 2,875,000 shares of common stock being outstanding (the "Founder Shares").
-The Founder Shares included an aggregate of up to 375,000 shares subject to forfeiture by the Initial Stockholders to the extent that the underwriters' over-allotment was not exercised in full or in part, so that the Initial Stockholders would collectively own approximately 20% of the Company's issued and outstanding shares after the Initial Public Offering (assuming the Initial Stockholders did not purchase any Public Shares in the Initial Public Offering and excluding the Private Shares).
+The Founder Shares included an aggregate of up to 375,000 shares subject to forfeiture by the Initial Stockholders to the extent that the underwriters' over-allotment was not exercised in full or in part, so that the Initial Stockholders would collectively own approximately 20% of the Company's issued and outstanding shares after the Initial Public Offering and excluding the Private Shares).
 As a result of the underwriters' election to fully exercise their over-allotment option, no Founder Shares are subject to forfeiture.